-- Ensure problematic gambling issues are given equal parity to policies regarding drugs and alcohol. - Workers are treated with sensitivity and are handled appropriately when concerns are raised either informally or formally through grievance and disciplinary procedures.
+- Ensure harmful gambling issues are given equal parity to policies regarding drugs and alcohol. - Workers are treated with sensitivity and are handled appropriately when concerns are raised either informally or formally through grievance and disciplinary procedures.

-Signed Position (on behalf of the employer) Signed Position (on behalf of the trade union
+Signed Position (on behalf of the employer) Signad Position (on bobolf of the trade union (a) Signed Position (on behalf of the trade union/s)